Maps

 Join a Bear Viewing Photo Safari Tour in Whistler Olympic Park, south of Whistler Village, to see black bears and their cubs.
 Travel by 4×4 to lakes, private lookouts, and waterfalls on route.

-On Vancouver Island, take a trip to Tofino and jump on a Zodiac tour through Clayoquot Sound.
+On Vancouver Island, take a trip to Tofino and jump on a wildlife tour through Clayoquot Sound.
 See bears in their natural habitat along the shores of the sea.
 You’ll likely spot much more than just bears, too.

 Learn More